 In addition to the SSA, Keystone State residents must submit their applications to the Pennsylvania Disability Determination Services.
 Studies reveal that only 35 percent of all first-time claims are approved.
 This low approval rate requires those who want the government to reconsider their claim must appeal the decision.
 Appeals have even lower approval rates than initial claims.

 Judges and Pennsylvania Disability Determination Services have a major role in the disposition of your claim.
 Chermol & Fishman LLC stays current on all aspects of state and federal SSDI filing requirements.
-For the best outcome, you need a professional St. John Social Security Disability lawyer who understands how the SSDI process works.
+For the best outcome, you need a professional Social Security Disability lawyer in St. John who understands how the SSDI process works.
 Our dedicated team uses its expertise to help you build a thorough and persuasive case for the government reviewers.

 We are a full-service law firm that can help you collect supporting documents and file your application.
 Knowing that a skilled St. John Social Security Disability lawyer is managing your case throughout the process will reduce the anxiety that many people experience.